Doc077/melonly-php/README.md

 Melonly is a fast, modern web application development framework for PHP.
 It makes easy to create secure and fast web applications with nice developer experience.

-Melonly is available to download from the [official site](https://melonly.dev).
+Melonly documentation is available on the [official site](https://melonly.dev).

 ## Documentation